top of page

 Notre Histoire

-La Renaissance Française – USA, the American Delegation of La Renaissance Française, founded in Paris in 1916, aims to recognize persons who have raised awareness of the French language and francophone cultures among people living in the United States.
+La Renaissance Française, USA, the American Delegation of La Renaissance Française, founded in Paris in 1916, aims to recognize persons who have raised awareness of the French language and francophone cultures among people living in the United States.
 The American Delegation will act at all times in harmony with the policies of La Renaissance Française.

-President Raymond Poincaré.jpg
+President Raymond Poincaré

 President Raymond Poincaré,